rish-16/CS3244-Tutorial-Material/README.md

 I have also added a collection of FAQs asked by my students at the end of class, split by the topics covered in this module.
 You can find it in [`questions/`](https://github.com/rish-16/CS3244-Tutorial-Material/tree/main/questions).
 It's a growing list so stay tuned for updates added every week.

 ## Contributions
 If there are any issues or suggestions, feel free to raise an Issue or PR.
-All meaingful contributions welcome!
+All meaningful contributions welcome!

 ## License
 [MIT](https://github.com/rish-16/CS3244-Tutorial-Material/blob/main/LICENSE)